Mount Edziza: Ice Peak Formation

 The Ice Peak Formation consists of lava and pyroclastic rocks that originated mainly from Ice Peak about 5 km south of the summit of Mount Edziza.
-Two stratigraphic units comprise this once symmetrical stratovolcano, both of which are lithologically distinct.
+Two stratigraphic units compose this once symmetrical stratovolcano, both of which are lithologically distinct.
 The lower stratigraphic unit, which forms much of the volcanic pile, is an assemblage of mostly thin basalt flows.
 Lavas of intermediate composition such as tristanite, trachybasalt and mugearite are very limited in extent.
 The upper stratigraphic unit is a highly varied succession of lavas and pyroclastic rocks forming the high, central edifice of Ice Peak.
 It consists of basalt, trachyte and a variety of intermediate rocks such as tristanite, trachybasalt, benmoreite and mugearite.

 Mount Edziza as seen from the south end of the Big Raven Plateau.
 Ice Peak is at upper right centre while Mount Edziza itself is at upper centre.

 The Ice Peak Formation also includes the Koosick and Ornostay bluffs, both of which are thick lobes of trachyte that originated under the summit ice cap.
 Both bluffs are similar in geomorphology and composition, consisting of several lava flows up to 75 m thick.
 The Neck, which forms a prominent 215 m high buttress on Sorcery Ridge, is also part of the Ice Peak Formation.
 Potassium–argon dating of pantelleritic trachyte from the Ice Peak Formation has yielded ages of 1.6 ± 0.2 million years, 1.5 ± 0.4 million years and 1.5 ± 0.1 million years.
 These dates being older than those of the Pyramid Formation may be due to excess argon in the Ice Peak Formation; therefore the dates are considered unreliable.

 Ice Peak Formation basalt flows on the northwestern flank of Mount Edziza are interbedded with diamictites recording a regional glaciation that occurred during the Early Pleistocene.
-The lowermost basalt flow contains basal pillows, directly overlies hyaloclastites and is brecciated and deformed, suggesting it may have been extruded onto a glacier or an ice sheet.
-Its extrusion onto glacial ice is also evident due to the lack of fluvial and lacustrine sediments at the base of the basalt flow which suggests it did not extrude into lakes or streams.
-The steep sides and unusually large thicknesses of the trachyte flows comprising Koosick and Ornostay bluffs is attributed to them having been extruded through glacial ice.
+The lowermost basalt flow contains basal pillows, directly overlies hyaloclastites and is brecciated and deformed, suggesting that it may have been extruded onto a glacier or an ice sheet.
+Its extrusion onto glacial ice is also evident due to the lack of fluvial and lacustrine sediments at the base of the basalt flow which suggests that it did not extrude into lakes or streams.
+The steep sides and unusually large thicknesses of the trachyte flows composing Koosick and Ornostay bluffs is attributed to them having been extruded through glacial ice.